jonans/lxdrunner/README.md

 ## Setup:

-LXDRunner works both with user repos and organizations.
+LXDRunner works both with repo and organization runners.
 The service must be accessible over the internet in order to receive webhooks from GitHub.
 The API endpoint is protected by a secret and TLS.
 If you want to restrict access by IP you can retrieve a list of GitHub IPs using the [Meta API](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-githubs-ip-addresses)

 ### GitHub Setup

 - Setup a PAT with access to the repos and orgs you want serviced.
 Copy this down you will need it.